Security framework for quantum key distribution with imperfect sources: Abstract

 \section{Abstract}

-\blue{Imperfect encoders compromise the security of quantum key distribution (QKD) systems via modulation flaws, side channels and inter-pulse correlations, which invalidate standard security proofs.
+{Imperfect {bit-and-basis} encoders compromise the security of quantum key distribution (QKD) systems via modulation flaws, side channels and inter-pulse correlations, which invalidate standard security proofs.
 Existing results addressing such imperfections suffer from critical limitations: they either consider only specific flaws, offer an unreasonably poor performance, or require the protocol to be run very slowly.
-Here, we present a finite-key security proof approach against coherent attacks that incorporates general encoding imperfections while achieving significantly better performances and requiring only partial characterization.}
+Here, we present a finite-key security proof approach against coherent attacks that incorporates general {bit-and-basis} encoding imperfections (including modulation flaws, side channels and inter-pulse correlations) while achieving significantly better performances than previous approaches and requiring only partial characterization.}